Energy conservation for inhomogeneous incompressible and compressible Euler equations: Introduction and Main results

-To state the main results, we introduce, for $\beta>0$, $\delta>0$ and $p \geq 1$, in the case of the torus $\T^d$ the quantity\footnote{Clearly here is a slight abuse of notation since the definition is not a norm but only a seminorm.}
+A weak solution for \eqref{Ec} can be defined in the same way where in \eqref{weak}, the scalar pressure $P$ is replaced by the general pressure law $p(\vr)$. \end{definition} For $\beta>0$, $\delta>0$ and $p \geq 1$, we define, in the case of the torus $\T^d$, the quantity\footnote{Clearly here is a slight abuse of notation since the definition is not a norm but only a seminorm.}

 and in the case of a bounded domain $\Omega$ the quantity

 for any $K\subset\subset \Omega$ with $d(K,\pa\Omega) > 2\delta$.
 For $T>0$ we denote by

 and similarly for $\|f\|_{L^q(0,T;\V_{\delta}^{\beta,p}(K))}$ with $K \subset\subset \Omega$.